williamstome/williamstome.github.io.raw/_posts/2014-10-20-book-and-article-recommendations.md

 # Books

-The three books I'd recommend are much broader in scope.
+The four books I'd recommend are much broader in scope.

 ## Godel, Escher, Bach